stschulte/authorized_keys/README.md

 ## Security considerations

-The public keys should be **readable** for everyone as the `authorized_keys` should normally run as user nobody.
+The public keys should be **readable** for everyone as the `lookup-ssh-pubkey` should normally run as user nobody.
 The keyfiles itself should only be writeable by the owner and should be owned by either root or the corresponding user the keyfile belongs to.
 This is important so no user can write its own public key to the `authorized_keys` file of a different user.

-The `authorized_keys` will raise an error if this condition is not met.
+The `lookup-ssh-pubkey` will raise an error if this condition is not met.
 The same goes for each parent directory.
 If a parent directory would be writeable by someone else, an attacker would be able to remove a key (or a part of the directory tree) and